jessevanherk/lua-style-guide/README.md

     end
     ```

-  - Short ternaries are okay.
+  - Don't use ternaries.

     ```lua
+    -- okay
     local function default_name(name)
       -- return the default 'Waldo' if name is nil return name or 'Waldo'
     end

+    -- bad
     local function brew_coffee(machine)
       return machine and machine.is_loaded and 'coffee brewing' or 'fill your water' end